 When EWS scores have to be calculated several times a day, it does take up extra care time.
 In addition, nurses should have a pen, paper and an EWS score card with physiological parameters and threshold values that determine ranges for those parameters.
 Then the total score is calculated.
 However, any quick mental calculation may cause documentation errors.
 Despite all this, the benefits are greater than the harm.

 Improve the Process with Technology

-Nevertheless, this is a good example of a situation where technology can be utilized to facilitate caregiving.
-With the help of technology, the score calculation can be automated and instructions for action being displayed to the care staff immediately, whereby human errors are minimized and patient safety improves.
+Nevertheless, this is a good example of a situation where technology can be utilised to facilitate nursing.
+With the help of technology, the score calculation can be automated and instructions for action being displayed to the care staff immediately, whereby human errors are minimised and patient safety improves.
 Technology also makes it possible to have this data on the patient’s condition up to date and available to everyone participating in the care.

 Tirkkonen 2015: Detecting and Reacting to In-hospital Patient Deterioration Studies on the afferent and efferent limbs of the Rapid Response System

 Berlot et al. 2004: Anticipating events of in-hospital cardiac arrest

 Schmidt et al. 2014: Impact of introducing an electronic physiological surveillance system on hospital mortality